Neural network optimal feedback control with enhanced closed loop stability: Numerical results

 Note that because data generation depends on random sampling and \cref{eq: lambda optimization} is a highly non-convex optimization problem, results can vary considerably for different random seeds.
 To account for this, for each different data set size we conduct ten trials with different randomly generated training trajectories and NN weight initializations.
 We evaluate test metrics \cref{eq: ML2,eq: max L2} on an independent test data set containing 400 trajectories totaling $N_{\text{test}} = 66060$ data points.

-Training times of these models are shown in \cref{fig: burgers training}.
-Here we can see training models to directly approximate the control significantly reduces training time.
-This may be surprising at first since these NNs approximate higher-dimensional output functions, and thus have larger output layers.
-But since these models do not need to compute any gradients, training time is actually significantly reduced.
+Optimization of \cref{eq: NN optimization} is carried out with L-BFGS \cite{Byrd1995}, which stops when the relative change in the loss is sufficiently small. \Cref{fig: burgers training} shows training times of the NNs, where we see that models which directly approximate the control are significantly faster to train.
+This may be surprising at first since these NNs approximate higher-dimensional functions, and thus have larger output layers.
+But since we do not have to take gradients of $\widehat V (\cdot)$ with respect to $\bm x$ to evaluate $\widehat{\bm u} (\cdot)$, training time is actually reduced.